 An Overview of Employment Taxes

 investigateWhether as employee or employer, taxes are a permanent workforce expectation.
 But let’s first go over what we already know.
-Employers must withhold and pay employment taxes over to the IRS.
+Employers must withhold and pay employment taxes over to the Internal Revenue Service (IRS).
 Those taxes include federal income tax, social security, Medicare, and unemployment taxes.
 Despite all the grumbling, these taxes provide important benefits to employees who pay into these federal programs.
 Here is a rundown:

 • Social security: Disability, survivors, and old age benefits are accrued by employees when they pay their social security taxes.